-Amanda is the director of product management at Elevations Credit Union, where she designs and executes products and services to enhance the lives of their members.
+Amanda is the Senior Manager, Commercial Product Management for Q2 Banking Solutions.
+She is a proven leader in the payments industry with a strong focus on product development, program management, vendor relations, and team building.
 She relocated to Colorado to work for Elevations, having spent most of her career in financial services product development for both start-ups and larger companies globally.
 She was previously part of a team who formed a charitable community garden and loved seeing how kids and families could work together to learn about growing healthy food.
 She is excited that her own kids get to participate in GTT’s Lafayette’s school gardens.

-Jessica is a National Board certified teacher with over a decade of teaching experience nationally and internationally.
-In 2007 she was awarded a Fulbright Scholarship to teach in Germany.
-Since returning to Boulder, she has taught middle school English, served as the department head, served on the accountability Committee, and co-developed the English content standards to meet or exceed Common Core, CDE, and BVSD standards.
+An educator at heart and researcher by nature, Jessica currently works as a freelance writer, including all manner of copy editing as well as writing marketing materials for companies striving to do good in the world.
+Jessica is a National Board Certified Teacher with over a decade of teaching experience nationally and internationally.
+In 2007, she was awarded a Fulbright Scholarship to teach in Germany.
+Since returning to Boulder, she has taught middle school English, served as the department head, served on the accountability committee, and co-developed the English content standards to meet or exceed Common Core State Standards (CCSS) and BVSD standards.
 She holds a B.A. in humanities with a minor in German, and a M.A. in Education.
-As a Colorado native who grew up gardening, Jessica believes gardening is one of the best activities to do with young people (her two children included) and is honored to serve on the Garden To Table board.
+As a Colorado native who grew up spending as much time outdoors as possible, Jessica believes gardening is one of the best activities to do with young people (her children included).
+She is honored to work with so many talented and passionate people at Garden To Table.

 Elizabeth O’Connell is a professional fundraiser, currently working as a Donor Relations Officer for Western Resource Advocates.
 Elizabeth has dedicated her career to the outdoors, working as the Publisher for a free Colorado publication, Elevation Outdoors, for five years and then stepping into work on climate change and conservation issues in the West with WRA.
 Her main interests are sharing the natural world, and protecting this gorgeous place that we call home here in Colorado.
 Elizabeth is thrilled to serve as a board member for Garden to Table, and accepted the role in Fall 2021.
 In her free time, Elizabeth enjoys being outside with her family, including hiking, skiing, mountain biking, and learning to garden with her 2 year old.